carlosxc/oro/src/Oro/Bundle/WorkflowBundle/Resources/doc/reference/workflow/configuration-reference.md

 Alias of condition starts from "@" symbol and must refer to registered condition.
 For example "@or" refers to logical OR condition.

-Options can refer to values of Workflow Data using "$" prefix.
-For example "$call_timeout" refers to value of "call_timeout" attribute of Workflow Item that is processed in condition.
+Options can refer to values of Workflow Data using the `$` prefix.
+For example, `$call_timeout` refers to value of the `call_timeout` attribute of Workflow Item that is processed in condition.

 Also it is possible to refer to any property of Workflow Item using "$." prefix.
-For example to refer date time when Workflow Item was created a string "$.created" can be used.
+For example, to refer date time when the Workflow Item was created, string `$.created` can be used.

 Example
 -------